 I think this new provision will also have an impact on the entertainment business.
 You can’t tell me that sporting events, season passes to the theater, or golf course won’t feel the impact.
 Business is a huge part of entertainment and vise-versa.
 Yes, Hollywood may even think that the GOP had it in for them, but of course a lot of politicians golf too so who knows!!

-Are meals effected too?
+Are meals affected too?

 Meals are also significantly impacted under the new legislation!
 Believe it or not, some tax professionals are arguing that business meals with clients or prospects are no longer deductible and completely gutted from the legislation when it comes to a business meal and night out on the town.

 Essentially, experts are arguing that business meals were previously deductible because they were directly related to IRC Section 274(a) and were deducted as being “directly related” to, or “associated” with the entertainment expense.
-However, believe it or not professionals are arguing that the elimination of the entertainment expense means that those client meals out are gone too.
+However, believe it or not, professionals are arguing that the elimination of the entertainment expense means that those client meals out are gone too.

 Entertainment deductions that survived

 If there is any good news, there are a few ways to write off entertainment expense under IRC Section 274(e).
-Mind you, these are very unique types of expenses and in my experience most businesses won’t find these useful, but here they are:
+Mind you, these are very unique types of expenses and in my experience, most businesses won’t find these useful, but here they are: